hannahilea/hannahilea.github.io/blog/driven-developments/src.md

 **Q:** *Okay, but I have a job to do.
 What about, like, paycheck-driven development?
 Or healthcare-driven development?*</br>
 **A:** Those are great DDs if they work for you!
-I feel like they are a more natural technique for some types of jobs (contract, hourly, etc) than others (salaried).
+Personally I find that I usually need a more specific technique to drive my efforts on an minute-by-minute basis, but it's all context dependent.

 **Q:** *It seems like an awful lot of these overlap, or maybe are even exactly the same, with a different name.
 Or like you'd use multiple at once.*</br>
 **A:** That isn't a question, but you're totally right.
-For example, I am often powered by both DDD and TDD, with an ocassional background smattering of SDD!
+For example, I am often powered by both DDD and TDD, with an occasional background smattering of SDD!
 I contain multitudes.
 You probably do too.

 **Q:** *I have a really cool idea for one: string-theory driven development!
 But the acronym is...not ideal.
 What gives?*</br>
 **A:** That's on you, friend.
 I have confidence that you can use a trusty thesaurus to find an alternate name.
 Or don't, and own it!